SAP-samples/teched2025-AD167/SBPA and SFSF exercises/ex3/README.md

 ![alt text](https://github.com/SAP-samples/teched2025-AD167/blob/main/SBPA%20and%20SFSF%20exercises/ex3/images/ProcessWorkflowInstances.png)

 6. Add **Completed** in the **Status** filter and search for your process.
 Click on it and review the logs for every process steps along with the event details that were exchanged between systems.

+7. Check your email for Approve / Reject notification.

 ## Summary